 Teeth Per Inch (TPI)

-Two-man saws usually have 1 – 2 teeth per inch, making them the saw with the fewest number of teeth per inch.
-The good thing is each tooth is wide with hollow gullets to cut more materials aggressively and faster.
-It is one of the characteristics of saws for felling trees.
+Two-man saws typically have 1 – 2 teeth per inch, boasting the fewest number of teeth per inch among saws.
+However, each tooth is wide with hollow gullets, allowing for more aggressive and faster cutting of materials.
+These saws are particularly suited for felling trees.

 Note that two-man saws usually leave a rough finish because of the cutting style.
 Since they are for felling trees, the finish may not be essential.